reory/markdown_auditor/README.md

 If you ever use static site generators (like Jekyll, Hugo, or Obsidian), your files usually start with "Frontmatter" (tags, dates, and titles).

 - [ ] Duplicate Image Scanner
-Since we are already looking at images, the script could track the filenames of every image used.
+Make a script that could track the filenames of every image used and flag any duplicates.

 ---